Boyle-Lab/Boyle-Lab.github.io/STYLES_AND_ASSETS.md

 - The main container is fluid with a maximum width.
 - Card grids collapse from three or four columns to two and then one.
 - Images use `max-width: 100%` and preserve their aspect ratio.
-- News-body and gallery images are centered and constrained by maximum height.
+- Images in Lab Life story bodies and galleries are centered and constrained by maximum height.
 - Featured-paper screenshots use `object-fit: contain`, no interior padding, and a tight crop around the original page.
 - Touch targets in mobile navigation have a minimum practical height.